danielwippermann/resol-vbus/README.md

 ## Work in progress

+## Version 0.23.0 (2021-05-14)

 - [BREAKING CHANGE] Replacing custom inheritance code with `class` syntax Up to this version inheritance was established using a custom `extend` function.
     Since only modern ECMAscript runtimes are supported since the last release the code was refactored to use the ECMAscript `class` syntax instead.
 In that process the `extend` function was removed, both the standalone one and the static class function that was added to every "class".
+- [BREAKING CHANGE] Returning a `Promise` from `channelListCallback` callback The `TcpConnection` accepts a `channelListCallback`.
+This callback gets called with the list of channels returned from the `CHANNELLIST` command and a `done` callback.

+    Up to this version the return value of the `channelListCallback` was ignored.
+Starting with this version this behaviour is changed if the return value of the callback is a `Promise`:
+    - if the `Promise` reject, the `done` callback is automatically called with `done(reason)`
+    - if the `Promise` resolves, the `done` callback is automatically called with `done(null, result)`

+    This allows the `channelListCallback` to be `async`.
+- Errors thrown by `TcpConnection#connect` now have a `vbusPhase` member describing on which VBus-over-TCP command the error occurred

 ## Version 0.22.0 (2021-05-10)